Einstein for Flow: Using Generative AI to Assist Your Flows.

 The investment and evolution of Einstein at Salesforce, starting back in 2014.

-How does Einstein for Flow work?
+How does CodeGen work?

 Here’s how it works: You simply describe your flow requirement in plain words, via a natural language prompt.
 Einstein calls upon code to interpret and generate the natural flow data.

-Since flows can sometimes be intricate, we introduce the concept called a chain of thought.
+Since flows can be intricate, we introduce the concept called a chain of thought.
 With that, we decompose the flow into manageable steps.
 Then, each part is sequentially created and, finally, the segments are merged together into the final flow.
 This methodology ensures the output accurately mirrors your automation needs.

 As you can see, a lot is going on behind the scenes powering Einstein for Flow!